Project Dates: 2016-2022

-Purpose: To increase the use of proven strategies for diabetes control among local health departments (LHDs) to reduce the burden of diabetes.
+Purpose: To increase the use of proven strategies for chronic disease control among local health departments (LHDs) to improve community health and reduce the burden of chronic diseases.

-- Understand factors influencing use of evidence-based practice and evidence-based programs and policies (EBPPs) for diabetes control across LHDs; identify gaps to be addressed
+- Understand factors influencing use of evidence-based practice and evidence-based programs and policies (EBPPs) for chronic disease control across LHDs; identify gaps to be addressed

 - Facilitate use of evidence-based practice and EBPPs among LHDs: